-- 3 Maine does not define IPM in its laws, but states that state "agencies shall promote the principles and implementation of IPM." - 9 Michigan requires IPM plans be developed for indoor pest management only. - 10 Minnesota law states that if a school is going to tout having an IPM program, it must fit the definition in the law. - 11 Montana law does not define IPM.
+- Maine does not define IPM in its laws, but states that state "agencies shall promote the principles and implementation of IPM." - 9 Michigan requires IPM plans be developed for indoor pest management only. - Minnesota law states that if a school is going to tout having an IPM program, it must fit the definition in the law. - Montana law does not define IPM.
 The regulation discusses IPM, stating, "When pesticide treatment is necessary, the least toxic and most target-specific pesticide is chosen."
-The state has developed a model policy that defines IPM as using all methods. - 12 Although this language is open to interpretation, it is a stronger safety standard than that contained in the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) which protects for "unreasonable adverse effects." - 13 New York State Board of Regents, State Education Department, adopted recommendations that incorporated the essential elements of an IPM plan and notification. - 14 Oregon only requires IPM for state agencies and higher education facilities. - 15 Washington only requires IPM for higher education and state agencies.
+The state has developed a model policy that defines IPM as using all methods. - Although this language is open to interpretation, it is a stronger safety standard than that contained in the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) which protects for "unreasonable adverse effects." - New York State Board of Regents, State Education Department, adopted recommendations that incorporated the essential elements of an IPM plan and notification - Oregon only requires IPM for state agencies and higher education facilities. - Washington only requires IPM for state agencies and higher education facilities.